 However, if it’s an inexpensive short-term loan that you want, searching for a cheap loan may not help you find the type of credit you’re looking for.

 As with any loan, it’s essential you do your research before applying.
 It’s understandable that you want to find the cheapest loan available, but sometimes what might appear at first glance to be a cheap loan can come with higher costs overall and may not offer you all the features and flexibility you desire.
 It’s important to look for a loan that suits your circumstances as well as your budget – as different lenders may charge the same interest rates, but will likely offer different benefits that influence your choice.

 At Sunny we offer a range of repayment options including flexible overpayments, as well as the ability to make extra payments whenever you like, giving you the freedom to pay your loan off sooner.

 If you’re trying to find a loan that’s more affordable, then it’s definitely worth doing some research.
 Comparing APRs (annual percentage rates) can be a useful benchmark to understand how the overall cost varies between lenders.
 However, it’s important to keep in mind that APRs are a representation of the cost of borrowing over a year and not for a short period, which is generally between one and six months.
 This means that the percentage you see is not the percentage you’ll pay over a shorter period.
 Our loan calculator can help you to see the amount repayable on a Sunny loan before you apply, split between the sum borrowed and interest that will accrue over the time period you choose.
-The table above shows how we compare with some other short term loan companies in representative APR, late repayment fees and your ability to change your payment schedule.

 How to get a more affordable loan